Associate of Arts

 The demand for professionals with strong interdisciplinary skills continues to grow, with career advancement often tied to further education or specialized training.
 According to the U.S. Bureau of Labor Statistics, positions in business, education, and public service are projected to grow steadily over the next decade.
 Skills gained through a General Studies program can also pave the way for higher earning potential with additional certifications or bachelor’s degree completion.

-An AA in General Studies provides a versatile foundation, leading to careers in business, education, public service, and healthcare administration.
+What can I do with an Associate of Arts in General Studies?: An AA in General Studies provides a versatile foundation, leading to careers in business, education, public service, and healthcare administration.
 It also prepares you for further studies in various fields.

 The program typically takes two years of full-time study.
 However, Simmons College of Kentucky offers a fully online accelerated option that can be completed in as little as one year*, allowing students to fast-track their education and enter the workforce sooner.